-- a) Assessing specific needs of students with SEND, including application for Statutory assessment. - b) Undertaking the screening of pupils for dyslexia, processing and other specific learning difficulties. - c) Liaising with other schools to aid transition - d) Ensuring all relevant information is forwarded on to new school. - e) Operation of the school's SEND Policy - f) Liaising with and advising class teachers and support staff. - g) Maintaining the SEND Record of Need and the records of all pupils with SEND. - h) Liaising with parents/carers of pupils with SEND. - i) Liaising with external services including the Educational Psychology Service, Social Care, Health Professionals, Early Support etc - j) Organising review meetings for pupils with SEND including those with an EHCP. - k) Applying for access arrangements eg additional time for KS2 SATs. - I) Ensuring all statutory paperwork is written and kept up-to-date (SEND Policy; School Offer; Annual SEN Information Report)
+- a) Assessing specific needs of students with SEND, including application for Statutory assessment. - b) Undertaking the screening of pupils for dyslexia, processing and other specific learning difficulties. - c) Liaising with other schools to aid transition - d) Ensuring all relevant information is forwarded on to new school. - e) Operation of the school's SEND Policy - f) Liaising with and advising class teachers and support staff. - g) Maintaining the SEND Record of Need and the records of all pupils with SEND. - h) Liaising with parents/carers of pupils with SEND. - i) Liaising with external services including the Educational Psychology Service, Social Care, Health Professionals, Early Support etc - j) Organising review meetings for pupils with SEND including those with an EHCP. - k) Ensuring that applications are made for additional support for any Y6 pupil who require additional support to access the end of KS2 statutory assessments arrangements eg additional time; Scribe or Reader - I) Ensuring all statutory paperwork is written and kept up-to-date (SEND Policy; School Offer; Annual SEN Information Report)